gahtan-syarif/dailygitcommands/README.md

 ## Integration
 - `git merge <branch-name>` — merge another branch into the current branch
 - `git merge --squash <branch-name>` — merge another branch into the current branch as a single staged change (does not create a commit)
-- `git rebase <commit>` — rebase the current branch onto another branch or commit
+- `git rebase <commit>` — rebase the current branch onto the specified commit
-- `git rebase -i <commit>` — interactively rebase the current branch onto another branch or commit (usually used for rewriting commit history)
+- `git rebase -i <commit>` — interactively rebase the current branch onto the specified commit (usually used for rewriting commit history)
 - `git cherry-pick <commit>...` — copy one or more commits from a diverged branch onto the current branch

 ## Undoing